asplos-contest/2025/OPTNKI.md

 * **Increased Throughput** \= Submission tokens/sec divided by reference implementation tokens/sec
 * **Normalized NKI FLOPS** \= Submission NKI FLOPS divided by total model FLOPS

 For example, a submission that is sufficiently accurate, with 10x reduced latency, 2x increased throughput, and 0.85 normalized NKI FLOPS would obtain 1 \* 10 \* 2 \* 0.85 \= 17 points.

+## Presentations

+Teams who successfully submit an entry will be invited to present an informal overview of their approach (roughly 10 to 15 minutes) at a special session held on March 30th during the [Workshop & Tutorial](https://www.asplos-conference.org/asplos2025/workshops-and-tutorials/) days.
+Winners will be announced later in the week, with full results being released soon after the conference.

 # Contest Eligibility